 Erected by Forest Service, U.S. Department of Agriculture.

 Location.
 44° 2.411′ N, 71° 47.541′ W. Marker is near North Woodstock, New Hampshire, in Grafton County.
-Marker can be reached from Lost River Road (New Hampshire Route 112) 3.6 miles west of Sawyer Highway (New Hampshire Route 118), on the left when traveling west.
-Touch for map.
-Marker is located near the east end of the Beaver Brook Trailhead (Appalachian Trail) parking lot.
+Memorial can be reached from Lost River Road (New Hampshire Route 112) 3.6 miles west of Sawyer Highway (New Hampshire Route 118), on the left when traveling west.
+Marker is located near the east end of the Touch for map.
 Marker is in this post office area: North Woodstock NH 03262, United States of America.
+Touch for directions.

 Also see . . .